Comunicaciones FC

-Comunicaciones Fútbol Club S.A., better known as Comunicaciones F.C. or Comunicaciones, is a professional football club based in Guatemala City.
-They compete in the Liga Nacional, the top tier of Guatemalan football.
-The most popular and successful football clubs in Guatemala, Communicaciones have won 31 National Championships, including having won six consecutive, the most of any Guatemalan club team.
-In addition to their 31 league titles, Communicaciones have won eight league Cups and ten Supercups.
-In international competition, Communicaciones have garnered 2 UNCAF Interclub Cups, one CONCACAF Champion's Cup and one CONCACAF League championship.
+Comunicaciones Fútbol Club ([kˌomunˌikaθjˈones fˈutβol klˈub]), commonly referred to as Comunicaciones, is a professional football club based in Guatemala City.
+The club competes in Liga Guate, the top tier of Guatemalan football.

-The club plays their home games at the Estadio Doroteo Guamuch Flores which has a capacity of 26,000.
+One of the most popular and successful football clubs in Guatemala, Comunicaciones have won 32 national championships, the most of any Guatemalan club team, including six consecutive.
+In addition to their 32 league titles, Comunicaciones have won eight league cups and ten Supercups.
+In international competition, Comunicaciones have won two UNCAF Interclub Cups, one CONCACAF Champions Cup, and one CONCACAF League championship.